100 Notable alumni of

 -

-Krishna Murari is a former judge of the Supreme Court of India and former chief justice of the Punjab and Haryana High Court.
-He has also served as a judge of the Allahabad High Court till his elevation as chief justice of the Punjab and Haryana High Court.
+Krishna Murari is a retired judge of the Supreme Court of India and former chief justice of the Punjab and Haryana High Court.
+He also served as a judge of the Allahabad High Court till his elevation as chief justice of the Punjab and Haryana High Court.

 -